b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 A

 Authorship Unattributed (n.d.).
 'Glockenspiel: Level One'.
 NB: No publication details, but as it makes reference to "cadets", it is produced by a martial company, marching band or comparable.
 A most useful and valuable resource for our purposes in designing a curriculum for a Western musical paradigm acquisition for glockenspiel.
+The document was initially sourced somewhere in the following domain: Source: https://www.amphion.ca/ This website is home to the 136th Company of the Royal Canadian Sea Cadet Corps (RCSCC) AMPHION - Nanaimo BC.
+But, there is no surety yet to assign this as an attribution.
+Source: xxx (accessed: Saturday, June 14, 2025)

 B